openhab/openhab-addons/bundles/org.openhab.binding.speedtest/README.md

 | `execPath`        | The path of the Ookla Speedtest executable.<br/>Linux machines may leave this blank and it defaults to `/usr/bin/speedtest`. |         |
 | `serverID`        | Optional: A specific server that shall be used for testing.
 You can pick the server ID from the "Thing Properties".<br/>If this is left blank the best option will be selected by Ookla.          |         |

-The `refreshInterval` parameter can also be set to "Do not test automatically".
+The `refreshInterval` parameter can also be set to `0` which means "Do not test automatically".
 This can be used if you want to use the "Trigger Test" channel in order to test via rules, or an item instead.

 Ensure that the user that openHAB is running with, has the permissions to access and execute the executable.

 ## Properties

 | Property            | Description                                                                                                |
 |---------------------|------------------------------------------------------------------------------------------------------------|
 | Server List 1...10  | A List of Ookla Speedtest servers that can be used in order to specify a specific server for the Speedtest.<br/>Configure the Server ID via the `serverID` Thing Configuration Parameter. |

 ## Channels